Eyewitness account

 Technically, when you got transferred to a battleship (USS Blue Ridge?). it was as good as setting foot on US soil, our Ellis-Island moment.

-Unsteady on a swaying gangway. we were however not greeted by Statue of Liberty, but by an oil drum filled with freshly confiscated guns and knives (our TSA checkpoint).
-A navy sentry eyeballed all carry-on e.g. an open Samsonite in front.
-Leaning to peak over his shoulder, like a giraffe, I saw sardine-packed gold bars (glistening like les poisons doré– in Au Marche I learned in school).
+Unsteady on a swaying gangway. we were however not greeted by any Statue of Liberty.
+Our TSA checkpoint started with an oil-drum filled with freshly confiscated guns and knives.
+A navy sentry eyeballed all carry-on.
+Leaning to peak over the person ahead of the line, I saw an open Samsonite sardine-pack with gold bars (glistening like les poisons doré– in the Au Marche poem I learned in French school).

 Not everyone made their escape as hastily.